spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 :::warning

-There are AWS expenses associated with this tutorial.
+AWS expenses are associated with this tutorial.
 An estimated hourly cost is provided by Palette during the cluster creation step.
 After completing the tutorial, make sure to delete the infrastructure to avoid additional charges.

 :::